128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-sun    Download each Sunday
+- sun:   Download each Sunday
-mon    Download each Monday
+- mon:    Download each Monday
-tue    Download each Tuesday
+- tue:    Download each Tuesday
-wed    Download each Wednesday thu    Download each Thursday fri    Download each Friday sat    Download each Saturday
+- wed:    Download each Wednesday
+- thu:    Download each Thursday
+- fri:    Download each Friday
+- sat:    Download each Saturday

 ## `configure authority router application-identification auto-update enabled`